tomadowley/sandbox/README.md

 * There are 10 kinds of people in the world: those who understand binary and those who don't.
 * To err is human— to really foul things up you need a regex.
 * Welcome to programming: where the road to hell is paved with merge conflicts.
+* Why did the developer go broke?
+Because he used up all his cache.

 ---